dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 const controls = new THREE.OrbitControls(camera, renderer.domElement);
 ```

-## 4 - Animtion loops examples of Vector3.multiplyScalar
+## 4 - Animation loops examples of Vector3.multiplyScalar

 Like always I will want to make at least a few animation loop examples for this post.

-### 4.1 - Art Animaiton loop example for video one
+### 4.1 - Art Animation loop example for video one

 I think I have the basic idea of the multiply scalar method covered now and then some when it comes to some additional methods that will often come into play along with it.
 In this example I want to make a kind of art project type thing where the goal is to just make a collection of mesh objects that look interesting when they move around in the scene.
 As with by apply Euler example in this post I am once gain using that helper function that I worked out in that example, but now with some additional helper functions that can be used to create and update a standard kind of group object.